The English Major

 Note: A minimum grade-point average of 2.0 in courses which comprise the major or minor is required for graduation with any major or minor this department offers.

-*Students declaring the major in the spring of 2019 and following will not be required to take a Senior Seminar course (ENG 399).
+*Students declaring the major in academic year 2018-19 and following will not be required to take a Senior Seminar course (ENG 399).
 Instead, they will be required to take ENG 290, “Foundations in Literary Criticism,” as early as possible in their academic career.

 The major in English requires a minimum of 33 hours in courses ENG 150 and above.
 (WRI 105 and 111, basic writing requirements, do not count toward the major or minor nor count as a divisional requirement.)
 The courses for the major must include the gateway course ENG 265; either of the two gateway courses ENG 266 or ENG 275; one 300-level English from each of four groups as described below (I: Genre and Aesthetics; II: History and Literary History; III: Culture; IV.
 Single Author), the senior seminar ENG 399*, and 9 hours of electives at the 300 level, which may include up to two 300-level Creative Writing or Writing courses (CRW 383, CRW 397, CRW 398, WRI 392, WRI 399).
 The remaining 3 hours for the major may be fulfilled with any ENG course at the 100 level or above, or with a 3-hour 200-level course in either Creative Writing or Writing.
 All English majors must pre-register in the spring of their junior year for the senior seminar ENG 399.*